Dedeemiko/Reversipe/README.md

 -   React
 -   JavaScript
+-   SASS
 -   Axios

 ### APIs

 List any external sources of data that will be used in your app.

+-   Will be using data from https://eightportions.com/datasets/Recipes/ to retrieve the recipe information.
+I would dataset

 ### Sitemap

 List the pages of your app with brief descriptions.
 You can show this visually, or write it out.

+-   Home Page

+    -   This shows a search bar for inputting ingredients
+    -   A filter for selecting recipes based on country or cusine

+-   Recipe Results Page
+    -   This displays recipe cards based on the user's input ingredients
+    -   Each card will show the recipe name and the number of ingredients the user has and the total number required
+-   Recipe Details Page
+    -   This shows detailed recipe instructions, ingredients, how many ingredients the user has for the meal and how many are missing
+-   Cuisine Search Page
+    -   Allow users to search for recipe's based on country or regional cusine

 ### Mockups